Azwan Saleh: Club career

 In 2022, Azwan added the Brunei FA Cup winner's medal to his collection by winning the trophy on 4 December against Kasuka FC 2–1 in the final on 4 December.

 On 22 September 2024, Azwan was given a rare start in place of the unavailable Azwan Ali Rahman by head coach Jamie McAllister against title contenders BG Tampines Rovers who were unbeaten in the league at that point.
 Playing his namesake and club captain's central midfield role, he lasted the whole match in a remarkable 3–2 victory for DPMM who recorded their first win at their Bandar Seri Begawan home ground of the season.
 He would not make another appearance in the first eleven until 2 November against Albirex Niigata (S) where in the fifth minute of stoppage time, he gathered the ball just outside of the penalty box and released a strike from range that beat Hassan Sunny to win the match 2–3 to the away side.

 At the end of the 2024–25 season, Azwan was released from the club, bringing the end of his 18-year stint.
 He subsequently joined Kasuka FC and made his playing debut for the club in the 2025–26 AFC Challenge League qualifying play-off against Phnom Penh Crown on 12 August 2025, in a 0–6 loss.
 He scored his first goal for Kasuka in a 4–0 win over Rimba Star on 31 October.
+In his first season with the club, he finished in second place after losing ground in the final fixture to Indera SC.